 U++ can be switched to "UHD" mode.
 In this mode, if icon is retrieved from .iml and it is in Standard resolution, it is upscaled 2x (relatively smart algorithm is used so that it looks quite fine on UHD display).
 Correspondingly, in standard mode, UHD resolution icons are downscaled.
 Icons with "None" resolution are left intact.

 It is also possible and preferable to have both standard and UHD variants in the same .iml file.
 If this the case, UHD variant name is changed to name__UHD in C++ code (to avoid name clash).
 Also, in UHD mode, UHD variant is used to actually overwrite standard resolution variant.

 UHD is normally activated when standard icon height is greater than 22.

-In addition to Zx/Zy/Zsz functions, U++ also provides set of DPI functions which simply double arguments when UHD mode is active - this is sometimes better approach for scaling things that are related to icons.
+In addition to Zx/Zy/Zsz functions, U++ also provides set of DPI functions which simply double arguments when UHD mode is active - this is sometimes better approach for scaling things that are related to images.

 Last but not least, some host platforms (Windows) need to be specifically informed that the application is able to handle UHD, otherwise they enter into mode when application is rendered in standard resolution and upscaled by windows (which looks quite terrible).
 Normally, U++ is in this "HiDPI" mode by default.
 You can revert to ugly upscaling mode by calling Ctrl::SetUHDEnabled(false) in INITIBLOCK.